Generally, What is Dynamic Pricing?

 The traditional pricing method is the current strategy that most freight companies use, where every freight shipment in the LTL industry is put into one of 18 freight classes.
 Freight classes are used to categorize different types of goods based on their density, handling requirements, and value.
 Usually, there is a positive correlation between freight class and shipment cost.
 This means that your goods will be more expensive to ship with a higher freight class.
 With a lower freight class, your goods will be less expensive to ship.

 The freight classes range from 50 to 500.
 The lowest class is 50, and, therefore, usually the least expensive.
 500 is the highest freight class—and the most costly.
-The drawbacks to the traditional method are that it can be complex and time-consuming, inaccurate, and offer limited flexibility.
+The drawbacks to the traditional method are that it can be complex, time-consuming, inaccurate, and offer limited flexibility.

 Original Freight Model Vs. Dynamic Pricing in Freight